nloadholtes/synappio-client/Cookbooks/Email-Assurance-Cookbook.md

 Email Assurance, DataValidation's list maintenance solution, runs once a day.
 We will analyze any new email data in the system on a daily basis, and any existing data in the system on a weekly basis.
 After creating and importing a new list of addresses, you can:

-1. Automatically start a validation job when the import is created
+1. Automatically start a validation job when the import is created [import .csv directly]
 2. Run a validation job after a list import is complete
 3. Wait for the daily Assurance run to pull in and validate any new email data